ElektraInitiative/PermaplanT/README.md

 - algorithms for polyculture, considerations of natural constraints and automatic suggestions
 - Nextcloud integrations (calender entries, Deck tasks)
 - social network features (e.g. notification that someone entered your garden)
-- GIS: positions and distances relate to the real word, e.g. you can use GPS coordinates
+- positions and distances relate to the real word, e.g. you can use GPS coordinates
+- GIS import/export
 - privacy: no tracking, analytics, external JavaScript, fonts, etc.
 - differences of versions of the same garden